 If you do not provide us with the personal information we need, some or all of the following may occur:

 - we may not be able to provide you with our services;

 - we may not be able to consider your application to join us as an employee, contractor or volunteer; and

 - we may not be able to respond to your requests for information.

-We take all reasonable steps to keep personal information protected from loss, interference, misuse, or unauthorised access, modification or disclosure.
+We take all reasonable steps to keep personal and de-identified information protected from loss, interference, misuse, or unauthorised access, modification or disclosure.
 These steps may include access controls, encryption and secure premises.
 We store personal information in both physical and electronic form.
 We have implemented a rigorous Cyber Security Policy and Procedures aligned with Essential Eight Standards to protect our systems and information stored on these systems from potential external cyber threats.